Timtech4u/simpleisbetterthancomplex.com/_posts/2016-05-16-django-tip-3-optimize-database-queries.markdown

 unpaid_invoices = invoices.filter(status='UNPAID')
 {% endhighlight %}

 At this point, the Django ORM didn't touch the database yet, meaning no query was executed.
-It will hit touch the database when we *evaluate* the QuerySet.
+It will hit the database when we *evaluate* the QuerySet.
 Usually it happens when we start to iterate through the QuerySet, in a view or in the template, like in the following example: